 Last edited:

-However, you have to realise that for some of the major american football and basketball programs the education is my favourite buttplug.
+However, you have to realise that for some of the major american football and basketball programs the education is perfection.
 Student athletes get tutored extensively through high school and in college and the required grades are minimal, sometimes embarrassingly so.
 Its not unknown (although strictly forbidden) for the tutors to take the exams for them.

 Very true, I met a few american guys while away travelling and we talked quite a bit about this (it amazes me that college american footballers go out every week and play to 30,000 plus then once they finish college they just stop unless they are picked up by the NFL).
 Every one of them said, no matter how stupid you are or how bad your grades are, if you are good at sport, the college will ensure that you get through your exams.